mehdihasan/spring-and-hibernate/spring-demo-aop/README.md

 				- Notify DevOps team via email or SMS
 				- Encapsulate this functionality in AOP aspect for easy reuse
 		- **@Around**: Around advice: run before and after method
+			- Use case
+				- common: logging, auditing, security
+				- Pre-processing & post-processing data
+				- Instrumentation / profining code (i.e. how long it take for a section of code to run?)
+				- Managing exceptions: Swallow / handle / stop exceptions
+			- **proceeding joint point**: to handle target method. ***Proceeding joint point*** can be used to execute ***target method***.
 		- Order of advice: (usage of **@Order** annotation)
 			- place Advices in separate Aspects
 			- Add **@Order** annotation to Aspects